 In my opinion an Argonian is best as a pure healer in PvE group content, Breton as a PvP healer and the Altmer as a healer with dps served on the side (vDSA, vDLC dungeons).

-The ‘Resourceful’ has been changed for Argonian, however I could not find an updated spreasheet as of yet.
+The ‘Resourceful’ has been changed for Argonian, however I could not find an updated spreadsheet.
 Resource return is now scaling on max level and has been slightly buffed as such.

 I have healed with all three of these races and I like the Argonian most.

 Argonians were solid pre-Morrowind, with the recent adjustments they prosper even more.
-The hit to raw healing power and sustain is definitely noticable.
-The racial bonusses work really well to soften this decrease; max magicka, max health to counteract a type of food I love to use, healing done, healing recieved and the recovered resources by ‘Resourceful’ simply is the most effective sustain racial perk you can have as a healer (adding ~205 magicka, stamina and health regen as a flat amount).
+The hit to raw healing power and sustain is definitely noticeable.
+The racial bonuses work really well to soften this decrease; max magicka, max health to counteract a type of food I love to use, healing done, healing recieved and the recovered resources by ‘Resourceful’ are the most effective racial perks you can have as a healer (adding ~205 magicka, stamina and health regen as a flat amount).
 Our lizard tail is a nice roleplay bonus and disregards the need for a broom to clean our Templar house.

 Due to our 9% max health passive we can fully dedicate to our magicka attribute, resulting in a bigger pool and stronger heals.